stuartjnelson/northern-badger-11ty-blog/articles/becoming-a-better-manager-three-biggest-mistakes-as-an-engineering-manager.md

 ## 2. Trying to be fair to everyone
+I have a strong sense of fairness.
+I believe it's really important for everyone to have been treated equally.

+When it comes to managing a team, I believe trying to be fair to everyone as individuals can result poor outcomes for the team as a whole.
+For example when it comes to working on a new project XXX

 ## 3. Not making time to work on myself as a manager
+One of the most common topics I've discussed at 1:1s is about my reports protecting their self development time.
+It can be too easy to prioritise tasks we need to complete over self development.
+I strongly believe in working with my team to give them time to work on their own development.

+Rarely

 ## Conclusion